High grade squamous intraepithelial lesion (HSIL) of the anus and anal canal

 Can the cells in high grade squamous spread to other parts of the body?

-No. Because HSIL is a non-invasive condition, the abnormal cells are unable to spread to tissues outside of the anal canal or to other parts of the body such as lymph nodes.
+No. Because HSIL is a non-invasive condition, the abnormal squamous cells are unable to spread to tissues outside of the anal canal or to other parts of the body such as lymph nodes.

 If your doctor is concerned that you may have an abnormality of your anal canal, they will perform a procedure called anoscopy.
 During anoscopy, your doctor will insert an instrument called an anoscope into your anal canal.
 An anoscope has a light source that allows your doctor to see the entire inner surface of the anal canal.
 If there is an area of abnormal tissue, your doctor may take a small sample of tissue called a biopsy.
 In some hospitals, doctors may insert a special swab into the anal canal instead of performing a biopsy.
 The swab collects tissue cells from the surface of the anal canal.
 The specimen that is collected is called a cytology specimen.
 After tissue samples from the anal canal have been collected, they are examined under a microscope by a pathologist.